 If the public is misinformed about what child sex trafficking typically looks like in the United States, they might not be able to recognize it when they come across children who are being trafficked.

-For instance, many of these popular conspiracy theories are based on the false assumption that the typical victim of child sex trafficking in the United States has been kidnapped from a foreign country and is being kept in chains in the underground bunker of a powerful, wealthy individual.
+For instance, many of the most popular Child trafficking misconceptions are based on the false assumption that the typical victim of child sex trafficking in the United States has been kidnapped from a foreign country and is being kept in chains in the underground bunker of a powerful, wealthy individual.

 This image of a child sex trafficking victim is far from the reality of what we see every day.

 While any young person in this country can be targeted by traffickers, the vast majority of sex trafficked minors are born in the United States.
 Many traffickers have found that it’s much easier and less conspicuous to groom a vulnerable child in their community than to smuggle a child in from another country.

 Instead of being kidnapped by their trafficker, nearly all victims of domestic minor sex trafficking are groomed by someone they love and trust.
 The trafficker then uses that love and trust to manipulate and sometimes blackmail their victims into being sexually exploited.

 Very few victims of child sex trafficking are kept in a bunker or in chains.
 In fact, many victims are still living at home and attending school.
 Others might be living on the streets.
 Traffickers more often keep their victims “chained” to them using trauma bonding and complex psychological abuse.

 The false image of what a child sex trafficking victim looks like has been so embedded in our society that many times, victims can’t identify themselves as being trafficked.
 Instead, they might see themselves as an “underaged prostitute” and believe they are to blame for their exploitation.